Higher Education Trends

 Student mobility

-- interprovincial and international student mobility in post-secondary education (PSE) enrollment
+- interprovincial and international student mobility in post-secondary education (PSE) enrolment

 - interprovincial and international student mobility one and five years after graduation